Credit: Harlow Bliss Photography

 Credit: Loreto Caceres Photography

 Less than two hours from NYC between the charming Hudson Valley towns of Beacon and New Paltz, Nostrano Vineyards couldn’t be more picturesque.
-Their 75 acres of farms and vineyards include apple orchards and rows of grapevines and even a pond surrounded by green hills.
+If you’re looking to book for the 2021 season, their 75 acres of farms and vineyards include apple orchards and rows of grapevines and even a pond surrounded by green hills.
 Hold your reception in the restored Pole Barn or rent a tent if your party is larger than 150 guests.
 Nostrano Vineyards hosts one wedding per weekend so you truly have the space to yourselves.
 Treat yourself and your close family and friends to a stay nearby at the luxurious Buttermilk Falls Inn & Spa in Milton, where you can prep and pamper yourself before or after the big day.
 Choose between rooms in the Main House, private cottages, and guest houses.

 Historic Barns of Nipmoose (Capital-Saratoga)